Secondary Billing in AlohaABA

 If you do not see "Secondary Billing", please check your User Role permissions for visibility.
 This can be found under Settings > Security > User Roles.
 Under your specific User Role (assuming Admin), make sure you have "Secondary Billing" selected as "Full Access" and hit save at the bottom.

-Select Icon - This feature enables you to perform the same action on multiple claims simultaneously by selecting them together.
+Selecting multiple claims enables you to perform the same action on simultaneously by selecting them together.
 (Applies only to releasing and submitting claims.)

-View all Transactions- This option opens the claim history, allowing you to view the events and actions that have occurred so far for this claim.
+Opens the claim history to view the transactions that have occurred so far for this claim.

-Release- To utilize this feature, you must first select a claim.
-Selecting this option will reverse or "undo" the transfer to the secondary payer in Aloha.
+Select a claim and release to reverse or "undo" the transfer to the secondary payer in Aloha.
 This action will restore the patient responsibility entered from the ERA and reapply any adjustments made before the transfer.
-Use this option if you mistakenly transferred a claim to secondary but have not yet billed the secondary payer.
+Use this option if claim was mistakenly transferred to secondary.

-Submit Claim- To use this option, you must first select a claim.
-Clicking this button will reveal three options used for submitting claims if no further edits are required.
-We will explore these options in more detail in Part 4: Validating and Submitting Claims.
+Select a claim and click to reveal three options used for submitting claims if no further edits are required.
+We will explore these options in more detail in Part 4: Validating and Submitting Claims

-Select the "Edit Claim" button as outlined in the previous step for the claim you intend to modify
+Select as outlined in the previous step for the claim to modify.

 Once selected, Aloha will open the "Edit Claim" screen, which is divided into two parts: "Secondary Claim" and "Primary Remittance."